As you get ready to file your 2021 taxes, make note that the deadline this year is May 2, 2022.

 - If you participate in our Johnson Insurance with Prestige Travel Plan you should receive a letter that itemizes your claimable premiums as well as your claims history that shows your eligible deduction.
 If you don’t see this by March 16, follow up with them.

 - If you participate in MEDOC and have requested a letter that shows the eligible amount of premiums in a previous year you should receive it soon.
-This year’s tax notices are scheduled to be sent out by February 19th.
+This year’s tax notices are scheduled to be sent out in February.
 If you are a MEDOC participant but have never requested this notice, call Johnson at 1.800.563.0677 and you will automatically receive one every year.

 - If you are signed up for Extended Health Coverage with Green Shield and premiums are deducted from your Teacher’s Pension Plan payments, GSC premiums are always shown in Box 135 of the T4 you received from TPP.
 See more about tracking GSC claims at https://www.bcrta.ca/gscclaims